wehmoen/project-template-ts-prisma-pg-ronin/Readme.md

-# Typescript Project Template
+# Typescript Project Template with Ronin Integration

-Template repository to bootstrap a new Typescript project with prisma and postgresql.
+Template repository to bootstrap a new Typescript project with prisma and postgresql and a connection to the Ronin blockchain.